LukeLightner/HostIntegrityVerification/README.md

 On the first run, messages will appear notifying user that baseline is being established.
 On runs after the initial, the program will output changed or new files and their paths.
+See pngs for expected output and lastHash.txt.gz for expected output to file.

 ## Dependecies